 a) U.S. Certification fee required with international application

 You must pay the required U.S. certification fee(s) when you file your international application on paper.
 37 C.F.R. §7.6.
-The USPTO charges $100.00, per class, if the international application is based on one basic U.S. application or registration, and $150.00, per class, if the international application is based on more than one basic U.S. application or registration.
+If the international application is filed electronically, the USPTO charges $100.00, per class, if the international application is based on one basic U.S. application or registration, and $150.00, per class, if the international application is based on more than one basic U.S. application or registration.
 37 C.F.R. §7.11(a)(9).
+If the international application is filed on paper, the certification fee is $200.00 per class for an international application based on a single basic U.S. application or registration, and $250.00 per class for an international application based on more than one basic U.S. application or registration.

 If the U.S. certification fee submitted with a paper international application is insufficient, the USPTO will reject the international application.
 The certification fee is not refundable.
 If the USPTO rejects the international application for any reason, the certification fee will not be refunded.
 37 C.F.R. §7.13(b).

 A U.S. transmittal fee is required if you submit a subsequent designation to the USPTO for forwarding to the International Bureau.
-The USPTO charges a transmittal fee of $100.00, per class, for a subsequent designation.
+If filed electronically, the USPTO charges a transmittal fee of $100.00, per class, for a subsequent designation.
+37 C.F.R. §7.6.
+If filed on paper, the USPTO charges a transmittal fee of $200.00, per class, for a subsequent designation.
 37 C.F.R. §7.6.

 If the U.S. transmittal fee for a paper subsequent designation is insufficient, the USPTO will reject the subsequent designation.
 The transmittal fee is not refundable.
 If the subsequent designation is not transmitted for any reason, the USPTO will not refund the fee.
 37 C.F.R. §7.21(d).